William Farrer: Early years

-Farrer was born on 3 April 1845 in the town of Docker, Westmorland in the English north west (now Cumbria).
-The son of Thomas Farrer, a tenant farmer, and his wife Sarah William, William Farrer was selected for a scholarship at Christ's Hospital, London where he was awarded a gold and silver medal for mathematics and soon earned a scholarship to Pembroke College where, after earning a B.A. at Pembroke College, Cambridge in 1868, Farrer emigrated to Australia in 1870.
-A sufferer of tuberculosis, Farrer hoped to find Australia's drier warmer climate more agreeable to his then delicate medical condition.
+Farrer was born on 3 April 1845 in the town of Docker, Westmorland, in the English north west (now Cumbria).
+The son of Thomas Farrer, a tenant farmer, and his wife Sarah William, William Farrer was selected for a scholarship at Christ's Hospital, London, where he was awarded a gold and silver medal for mathematics and soon earned a scholarship to Pembroke College, where after earning a bachelor of arts degree at Pembroke College, Cambridge, in 1868, Farrer emigrated to Australia in 1870.
+A sufferer of tuberculosis, Farrer hoped to find Australia's drier, warmer climate more agreeable to his then-delicate medical condition.

-Initially, Farrer lived with friends at Parramatta but was later employed as a tutor in Duntroon, then in regional New South Wales (now part of the Australian Capital Territory).
-In 1873 he published Grass and Sheep-farming A Paper: Speculative and Suggestive which dealt with the suitability of various soils for grasses and the scientific side of sheep-farming.
+Initially, Farrer lived with friends at Parramatta, but was later employed as a tutor in Duntroon, then in regional New South Wales (NSW, now part of the Australian Capital Territory - ACT).
+In 1873, he published Grass and Sheep-farming A Paper: Speculative and Suggestive.
 After working as a tutor on George Campbell's sheep station at Duntroon, he qualified as a surveyor in 1875.
-Farrer worked for the Department of Lands in wheat growing districts of NSW from 1875 to 1886.
+Farrer worked for the Department of Lands in wheat-growing districts of NSW from 1875 to 1886.